push-stream/push-stream/README.md

 ## how data flows through a push stream pipe

-in node.js streams, there is a complicated "pipe" method that defines how data flows between the streams.
+In node.js streams, there is a complicated "pipe" method that defines how data flows between the streams.
 In `push-stream` the `pipe` method just connects the streams together, and instead of emitting events, the streams just call `write` and `end`